TonyTong999/HCI_team_project/README.md

   # Mobile Navigation Interface

   This is a code bundle for Mobile Navigation Interface.
-The original project is available at https://www.figma.com/design/DDPFIAbKwTH5zDpkaA8eOz/Mobile-Navigation-Interface.

   ## Running the code